miguelppais/fishcensus-netlogo/Readme.txt

 ## Contact the author

 If you want to report bugs, suggest features, share work you did with the model, or even insult me, please send me an email: [mppais@fc.ul.pt](mailto:mppais@fc.ul.pt)

+## Changelog

+Version 1.1
+- Added more sliders on the interface to edit the movement initialization time and diver view angles
+- During initialization, fish will now pick the FIRST behavior from the list, and not a random one.